 All recognised financial liabilities are subsequently measured at either amortised cost or fair value.
-Financial liabilities that are not held for trading and are not designated as at fair value through profit and loss are classified as 'Financial liabilities measured at amortised cost at the end of subsequent accounting periods.
+Financial liabilities that are not held for trading and are not designated as at fair value through profit and loss are classified as 'Financial liabilities measured at amortised cost' and are measured at amortised cost at the end of subsequent accounting periods.
 The carrying amounts that are subsequently measured at amortised cost are determined based on the EIR method (see above).
 The company's financial liabilities include intra-group payables and intra-group loans.
 All of the company's financial liabilities are classified as 'Financial liabilities measured at amortised cost'.